krystalcode/feature-toggle/README.md

 Provided Toggles

-### ToggleConfigYaml
+### YAML file

-ToggleConfigYaml loads the configuration variables from a YAML file and decides based on a variable value.
+The YAML Toggle (ToggleConfigYaml class) loads the configuration variables from a YAML file and decides based on a variable value.
 It extends the ToggleConfig class which statically stores the configuration vatiables so that they are loaded only once even if feature toggling is used in multiple places in the code.

 Assuming the following configuration file contents: